Back to Blog

 Real-World Enforcement: AI Privacy Violations

 Enforcement agencies are already using existing privacy laws to target AI-related practices.
-Recent notable actions include:
+The table below maps recent state-privacy enforcement actions to the underlying automated-processing conduct, with statutory authority and primary-source links:

 Compliance Checklist: AI and State Privacy Laws